SystemsScientist/Python-Crash-Course-Chapter-8/README.md

 Technical Notes and Considerations
 -----------------------------------------------------------------------------

-To compile and execute the Chapter 7 files,
+To compile and execute the Chapter 8 files,

     (1) click on the blue "Code" button above and click the "Download Zip" link, or
     (2) copy the code and paste it directly into your preferred Integrated Development Environment (IDE), PyCharm, Sublime,
-        or Visual Studio Code, for example, or your preferred text editor, Vim, Nano, or Emacs, for example,
+        or Visual Studio Code, for example, or your preferred text editor, Vim, Nano, or Emacs, for example, and either (3) build and run the files in your IDE, or
-    (3) and either build and run the files in your IDE (4) or use the following command-line script:
+    (4) use the following command-line script:

             $ python3 name_of_file.py